-April 5, 2017 – I had a nice visit with a former shipmate, Bob Chrisman.
-In 1946, “Chris” and I did duty on the heavy cruiser USS Fall River (CA-131) at Operation Crossroads, the first postwar atomic bomb tests at Bikini in July ’46.
-Chris had just celebrated his 94th and his son, Rob, gave him a copy of my book, Operation Crossroads – Lest We Forget!, for his birthday.
-When Rob noted I lived nearby in the same county, he emailed to ask if he could bring his father over for a visit.
+April 5, 2017 – Bill had a nice visit with former Fall River shipmate, Bob “Chris” Chrisman.
+In 1946, Chris and Bill did duty on the heavy cruiser USS Fall River (CA-131) at Operation Crossroads, the first postwar atomic bomb tests at Bikini in July 1946.
+Chris had just celebrated his 94th and his son, Rob, gave him a copy of Bill’s memoir, Operation Crossroads – Lest We Forget!
+When Rob saw that Bill lived nearby in the same county (Marin County, CA), Rob emailed to ask if he could bring his father over for a visit.

-Chris said my book triggered a lot of memories for him, one of them being the warm beer for sale for five cents a chit at the shack on Bikini.
+Chris said Bill’s memoir triggered a lot of memories, one of them being the warm beer for sale for five cents a chit at the shack on Bikini.
 “It was terrible,” said Chris.

 Chris was a 20-year Navy man.
 He was one of the lucky ones from Operation Crossroads who didn’t suffer any aftereffects from exposure to radiation.
-There aren’t many of us “atomic vets” from Crossroads left, and he and I agreed to keep in touch.
-The next time we get together, we’ll meet for lunch at Sam’s on the waterfront in Tiburon… a fitting place for two old salts.
+There aren’t many of these “atomic vets” from Crossroads left.
+Bill and Chris agreed to meet again, next time at Sam’s on the waterfront in Tiburon… a fitting place for two old salts.

-Operation Crossroads – Lest We Forget! is available in print and for Kindle from Amazon.
+Operation Crossroads – Lest We Forget! is available in Print and Kindle eBook editions from Amazon.